Skip to main content

 A key part of a new hire checklist and orientation program is to review, together with the employee, the specific policies that could impact them on their first day or in their first week.

-HR policies may exist as written policies, as digital and/or printable policies, and in locations that are easily accessible by employees (e.g. company intranets or shared drives).
+They may be saved within the HR software, or sometimes within a company intranet or shared drives.
 They are often found in employment contracts, employee handbooks, and company policy manuals.
 However, the level of detail in each of these will vary.

 Why Aren’t All HR Policies Included In The Employment Contract?